Conexiant

 Did any of the findings particularly surprise you?

-This freely-accessible molecular reference map – termed EVMap – provides a platform to resolve and understand what is an EV from circulation, including the network of proteins displayed on their membrane surface, and key information on their likely cell, tissue, and organ origins.
+As a resource for the field, we generated a freely-accessible molecular reference map – termed EVMap.
+This searchable atlas provides a platform to resolve and understand what is an EV from circulation, including the network of proteins displayed on their membrane surface, and key information on their likely cell, tissue, and organ origins.

 How do you see this changing the way we study extracellular vesicles and their roles in human health and disease?